 These functional elements are selected elements for inclusion in the reference model based on the criteria that they are relevant in the context of MyData and are directly valuable to individuals.
 Not all operators will have all functional elements - it is not intended as template for a single, complete implementation.

-The key identity management use cases include ability for individuals to authenticate and authorise access to the iGrant.io eco-system. iGrant.io IDM is implemented using the Keycloak open-source IAM platform - see https://www.key-cloak.org/) which offers OpenID connect / OAuth 2.0 protocols and end-points.
-It provides functions to federate different identity solutions compliant with OpenID Connect and OAuth2.0, compliance with Web 2.0 standards.
-For example, the Data Source and Data Using service could be using different national identity solution.
+iGrant.io IDM is implemented using the Keycloak open-source IAM platform - see https://www.keycloak.org/) which offers OpenID connect / OAuth 2.0 protocols and end-points.
+It provides functions to federate different identity solutions compliant with OpenID Connect/OAuth2.0 and SAML, compliant with Web 2.0 standards.
+For example, the Data Source and Data Using service could be using different national identity solutions.
 In Sweden, the solution already integrates with BankID and the intention is to integrate with other national ID systems including eIDAS.

 Permissions and consents

-Permission management enables human centric control of personal data, such as the user interfaces and underlying data data structures for individuals to view, understand, grant, revoke, and modify different kinds of permissions related to data flows.
+Permission management enables human-centric control of personal data where individuals can view, grant, revoke, and modify different kinds of permissions related to data flows.
 It enables individuals to manage and have an overview of data transactions, interactions and to execute their legal rights (e.g. as per GDPR).

 The typical end to end use case for enabling permissions and consents in iGrant.io is described below:

-Organisation (admin) registers their data model and configures the data agreement that consists of the purpose for which the data attributes being used, the data attributes used by the purpose, legal basis, etc. In this case, the legal basis for the data agreement is "Consent".
+Organisation (admin) registers their data model and configures the data agreement that consists of the usage purpose, the data attributes used by the ageement, legal basis, data policy configurations etc. In this case, the legal basis for the data agreement is "Consent".